Defining overweight and obesity in children

 Measuring Body Fat

-However, measuring body fat and diagnosing obesity in children is different than measuring these things in adults.
+Measuring body fat and diagnosing obesity in children is different than measuring these in adults.
 In children:

 - The amount of body fat changes with age.
 Because of this, a BMI is harder to interpret during puberty and periods of rapid growth.